How U.S. Airlines Are Regulated

 Antitrust and Merger Review

 Although deregulation eliminated CAB route authority, 49 U.S.C. § 41308 (Antitrust Exemption) preserves limited antitrust immunity for airline alliances, defined as "cooperative arrangements" such as code-sharing, frequent flyer programs, and operational coordination.
-The exemption does not require DOT approval; filing the agreement triggers a 28-day review period, after which immunity applies unless the DOT objects.
+The exemption does not may require DOT approval; filing the agreement triggers a 28-day review period, after which immunity applies unless the DOT objects.
 This exemption has enabled Star Alliance (United, Lufthansa, Singapore Airlines, etc.), SkyTeam (Delta, Air France, KLM, etc.), and oneworld (American, British Airways, Qantas, etc.).
 Without antitrust immunity, these alliances might face legal challenges.

 Mergers, by contrast, are subject to Department of Justice review under the Clayton Act, 15 U.S.C. § 18, and are evaluated under general antitrust principles.
 The DOT does not have merger authority (it did under the CAB, but that authority was eliminated in 1985).
-The result: airline mergers require Justice Department clearance.
-In recent consolidation waves (e.g., United-Continental 2010, Southwest-AirTran 2010, American-US Airways 2015), the Justice Department reviewed the deals under antitrust standards.
+The result: airline mergers may require Justice Department clearance.
+In recent consolidation waves (e.g., United-Continental 2010, Southwest-AirTran 2010, American-US Airways 2013), the Justice Department reviewed the deals under antitrust standards.
 Some mergers required divestitures of gates or slots to remedy competitive concerns.

 Predatory Pricing Enforcement

 Although airlines set prices freely, 49 U.S.C. § 41310 (Unfair or Deceptive Practices) empowers the DOT to prohibit unfair or deceptive practices, including predatory pricing intended to eliminate competition.
-Predatory pricing is rarely enforced (pricing flexibility is deregulation's core), but the authority exists.
+Predatory pricing enforcement is rare (pricing flexibility is deregulation's core), but the authority exists.
 The DOT interprets predatory pricing narrowly: pricing that is genuinely unprofitable, intended to eliminate a competitor, and likely to succeed.
-Aggressive pricing (even pricing at marginal cost to gain market share) is generally lawful.
+Aggressive pricing (even pricing at marginal cost to gain market share) is lawful.
 Permanently unprofitable pricing to drive out competitors is potentially unlawful, but proving intent and future profitability is difficult.
 In practice, predatory pricing enforcement is rare in aviation.

 ---